GT in Fairfax County Public Schools

 Students who move into Fairfax County after second grade and/or lived in Fairfax County but attended a private school through second grade must be referred by their parents in order to be screened for admission to the GT Center program.

-Detailed information about the deadlines for each of these processes, the tests allowed, and other relevant information, are contained on the FCPS web site.
-The most comprehensive information is in the FCPS Parent Information Packet, which can be accessed from that web site or obtained from any FCPS elementary or middle school.
+Detailed information about the deadlines for each of these processes, the tests allowed, and other relevant information, are contained on the FCPS website.
+The most comprehensive information is in the FCPS Parent Information Packet, which can be found here.
+Also helpful may be FCPS' frequently asked questions, which can be found here.
+FCPS Notice 2401 which lays out the timeline for 2010-2011 can be found here.

 A student who is admitted to the GT Center program can opt to enroll in the GT Center, attend in a later year (up to eighth grade), or never attend a GT Center.
 Being admitted provides families with an option that can be exercised at any time until it expires — when the student is in eighth grade.